pace-gt/signac_numpy_tutorial/signac_numpy_tutorial/project/README.md

 row submit --action part_1_initial_parameters_command
 ```

- - Checking the project status via the belw and move forward when the next part is ready to be submitted..
+ - Checking the project status and move forward when the next part is ready to be submitted.

  ```bash
  row show status